Xevion/banner/README.md

   - How many can I activate, are there any restrictions?
   - How should session IDs be checked as 'invalid'?
   - What action(s) keep a session ID 'active', if any?
+- Are there any courses with multiple meeting times?

 ## Real-time Suggestions